What is enrolment?

 - You must have passed examinations which count as credit towards at least the first year of the study programme to which you apply for enrolment.
 This means that you must be able to begin your studies on the third semester or on later semesters of the Bachelor's or Master's programme.
 If you are not eligible to be awarded credit for at least the first year, you must apply for a study place on the first year of study via the Coordinated Admission System (Bachelor's programmes) or the Application Portal (Master's programmes).
-If you are uncertain whether you are eligible for credit transfer for the entire first year of the study programme, we recommend that you apply through both systems. we kindly ask you to inform us this in your enclosures.
+If you are uncertain whether you are eligible for credit transfer for the entire first year of the study programme, we recommend that you apply through both systems.
+We kindly ask you to state this in your enclosures.

 - A study place must be available on the semester to which you apply for enrolment.
-Please note that due to restricted admission, many study programmes have no vacant study places after the first-year intake.
+Please note that due to restricted admission, many study programmes have no available study places after the first-year intake.

 - You must meet the general admission requirements, including any language requirements.

 If you have an international qualifying entry examination and you are applying for admission to a study programme taught in Danish, you must have passed the Study Test in Danish as a Second Language (module 6 of the Danish language course 3) or Danish A. If you are a citizen of any of the Nordic countries and have a Nordic qualifying entry examination, you are not required to pass a Danish language test.

 If you apply for admission to a programme taught in English, your English language qualifications must be comparable to the English B level of Danish upper secondary school.

 - No other conditions must prevent your enrolment, such as having used up your permitted examination attempts or having exceeded prescribed deadlines etc. If any of the above conditions apply to you, you must apply for exemption.